Capitol Loop: Traffic counts

-In 2009, MDOT conducted one of its annual surveys to measure the traffic levels on Michigan trunklines.
+In 2022, MDOT conducted one of its annual surveys to measure the traffic levels on Michigan trunklines.
 These surveys calculate the average annual daily traffic (AADT), which is a computation of the average traffic levels for a segment of roadway on any given day of the year.
 Along the Capitol Loop, the highest traffic counts were measured on Martin Luther King Jr. Boulevard.
-A daily average of 25,513 vehicles used that section of the route.
-This figure included an AADT of 619 commercial vehicles.
-Traffic volume drops along Allegan and Ottawa streets, where 2,687 and 1,499 vehicles used those streets, respectively.
-The second highest traffic counts were on the section concurrent with BL I-96 on Cedar and Larch streets.
-There, 17,682 vehicles and 547 trucks used the streets.
+A daily average of 20,476 vehicles used that section of the route.
+This figure included an AADT of 697 commercial vehicles.
+Traffic volume drops along Allegan and Ottawa streets, where 2,577 and 1,253 vehicles used those streets, including 116 and 56 commercial vehicles, respectively.